 - 2. Make a roux.

-The key to making a roux is to start off by using equal parts fat and flour.
+The key to making a roux for gravy is to start off by using equal parts fat and flour.
 For the fat, use butter if the oil from the top of the pan juices isn't available.

 In a medium-heavy saucepan, melt 4 tablespoons of butter over medium heat.
 Alternatively, heat 4 tablespoons of oil from the top of the pan juices.
 Using a whisk or wooden spoon, vigorously whisk or stir 4 tablespoons of flour into the melted butter or the oil, until the flour is fully incorporated.
 Cook the roux, whisking continuously, until the flour's raw scent and flavor are gone.

 - 3. Combine the deglazed pan juices and the roux.

 Slowly begin adding the deglazed pan juices to the roux, still whisking vigorously until fully incorporated.
 Simmer until the gravy thickens slightly.
 Season the gravy to taste with salt and pepper.
 If something went awry and there are any lumps, pour the gravy through a sieve to remove any undesirable elements.

 Now, just carve the turkey and serve it with the delicious gravy!

 Bonus gravy tip: